-- A design rationale and justification demonstrating how the design delivers an innovative design response which includes a visually interesting treatment of the façade and built form, an expressed element with a distinct architectural treatment that visually differentiates it from the adjoining towers; - ii) Documentation demonstrating how the design achieves architectural excellence and compliance with the Architectural Design Criteria in Section 5.6 of the Approved PoD, including: - A. Scaled plans, sections and elevations; - B. Massing model perspectives; - C. Rendered views: - D. Supplementary documentation demonstrating architectural excellence; - E. Supplementary documentation demonstrating compliance with the Architectural Design Criteria in Section 5.6 of the Approved PoD; and - F. Indicative façade materials and finishes. - Design the Development in accordance with the Design Documentation and Supporting Information approved under part a) of this condition. - b) Prior to commencing Building Work where New Built Form in Subprecinct 1a

-112. Compliance assessment - Subtropical design

-Submit to the MEDQ for Compliance Assessment, a Subtropical Design Report addressing how the proposed New Built Form design for the Precinct incorporates the key elements and sub elements in Council's New World City Design Guide: Buildings that Breathe, 2016.
-Where specific elements cannot be incorporated into the building design adequate justification must be provided in writing to the MEDQ and the design is to demonstrate how the intent of the key element is still achieved in the building design.
+Form in Sub-Design Documentation and Supporting Information is to include at a minimum: precinct 1a A design rationale and justification demonstrating how the design delivers an innovative design response which includes a visually interesting treatment of the facade and built form, an expressed element with a distinct architectural treatment that visually differentiates it from the adjoining towers; ii) Documentation demonstrating how the design achieves architectural excellence and compliance with the Architectural Design Criteria in Section 5.6 of the Approved PoD, including: A. Scaled plans, sections and elevations: B. Massing model perspectives; C. Rendered views; D. Supplementary documentation demonstrating architectural excellence: E. Supplementary documentation demonstrating compliance with the Architectural Design Criteria in Section 5.6 of the Approved PoD; and F. Indicative façade materials and finishes. b) Design the Development in accordance with the Design b) Prior to Documentation and Supporting Information approved under commencing part a) of this condition.
+Building Work where New Built Form in Subprecinct 1a 112.
+Compliance assessment - Subtropical design Submit to the MEDQ for Compliance Assessment, a Subtropical Prior to Design Report addressing how the proposed New Built Form commencing for design for the Precinct incorporates the key elements and sub Building Work for elements in Council's New World City Design Guide: Buildings New Built Form that Breathe, 2016.
+Where specific elements cannot be above ground level incorporated into the building design adequate justification must for Sub-precincts 1a be provided in writing to the MEDQ and the design is to and 3 demonstrate how the intent of the key element is still achieved in the building design.
+Public Realm 113.
+Compliance Assessment - Crime Prevention Through Environmental Design Assessment Report a) Submit to the MEDQ for Compliance Assessment a Crime a) Prior to the Prevention Through Environmental Design (CPTED) earlier of commencing Assessment Report (CPTED AR), prepared by a suitably qualified and experienced person which assesses the Building Works Development and addresses at a minimum: above ground i) Adherence to the Crime Prevention Through level. or Public Environmental Design - Guidelines for Queensland, 2007, Realm Works for prepared by the Queensland Government, in particular the design of the Public Realm is to ensure: